Fermat-ORG/fermat-graphic-design/2m-video-script.md-for-devs.md

 * Developers own the components they build, meaning that they can attach a _Micro-Use-License_ to each of them to later receive a stream of micro-payments from end users using APPs that needs those components.

-Fermat already has a network of developers, designers, academics and artists workking on the project.
+Fermat already has a network of developers, designers, academics and artists working on the project.

 ## What are the advantages of building Fermat APPs?